malikdreamy/RegEx/Regular-Expressions/RegEx.md

 console.log(matches); // ["fox", "dog"]

+##Bracket expressions

-##Bracket expressions, also known as character classes, are a way to match any single character from a specific set of characters in a regular expression.
+Bracket expressions also known as character classes, are a way to match any single character from a specific set of characters in a regular expression.
 For example, the regular expression [abc] matches any single character that is either "a", "b", or "c".
 Similarly, the regular expression [0-9] matches any single digit from 0 to 9.

 ##Greedy and Lazy Matching

 Greedy and lazy matching are two concepts in regular expressions that describe how patterns match text.
 Greedy matching means that a pattern will match as much of the input text as possible while still allowing the overall pattern to match.
 For example, the regular expression .* matches any sequence of characters, as many as possible, until the end of the input string or until the next part of the pattern matches.
 Lazy matching, on the other hand, matches as little as possible while still allowing the overall pattern to match.
 It is accomplished by adding a ? after a quantifier such as * or +.
 For example, the regular expression .*? matches any sequence of characters, as few as possible, until the next part of the pattern matches.